srfam1/srfam1/_posts/2023-12-30-Index_publications.md

 27.	„Wachstum mit Hindernissen.
 Zur Situation der Evangelisch-Lutherischen Kirche in Kirgisistan im Frühjahr 2009“, in: Gustav-Adolf-Blatt 4 Leipzig (2009), 6-7.

-28. “UEM – For the Growth of the Church and the Transformation of the World: On the Dynamics in Theology and Organization of an Ecumenical Missionary Communion.”
+28.	[“UEM – For the Growth of the Church and the Transformation of the World: On the Dynamics in Theology and Organization of an Ecumenical Missionary Communion.”
 In: Währisch-Oblau, Claudia/ Mwombeki, Fidon. (ed.)
 Mission Continues.
 Global Impulses for the 21st Century, Regnum Edinburgh 2010 Series, Vol. 4, ed. by D. Balia et. al., Oxford 2010.
 (Dt.
-Erstfassung 2009 unveröff.)
+Erstfassung 2009 unveröff.)][9]

 29.	„Rezension zu Reimer Gronemeyer, Matthias Rompel, Verborgenes Afrika.
 Alltag jenseits von Klischees, Frankfurt/M., 2008“, in:  Jahrbuch Mission, Lateinamerika, hg. v.
 Evangelischen Missionswerk in Deutschland (EMW) und vom Verband evangelischer Missionskonferenzen, Hamburg, 2010, 242-243.